KhyeLerk/testAdes1/README.md

 3. Any additional thoughts?
 - Probably have to take API doc to the next week due to incompletion of front end UI

+### Week 2:
+1. What did the team do this week?
+- Confirmed on the code style to be used

+2. What did the team plan to do next week?
+- Finish documentation of API
+- Start working on basic front end data viewer to display all the data in the database and able to meet all the required functionalities
+- Start working on the basic insert api for the users add rows into the database

 ## Setup